 15 October 2016: The Nova Scotia branch of the RCS engaged with local students on a scenic bus tour of the South Shore of Nova Scotia, organised by branch member, Stephen Cooper.
 They were met by the President, Heather MacKinnon in Chester.

-Commonwealth Day 2016: The Barbados Branch of The Royal Commonwealth Society held its Annual Multi-Faith Observance for Commonwealth Day at the James Street Methodist Church in Bridgetown.
+Commonwealth Day 2016: RCS Barbados Branch of The held its Annual Multi-Faith Observance for Commonwealth Day at the James Street Methodist Church in Bridgetown.

 The Observance, which was conducted by Rev. Tanya Conliffe, the Methodist Chaplain of the Cave Hill Campus of The University of the West Indies assisted by Dean Emeritus, The Very Reverend Dr. Frank Marshall, CBE, featured a meditation by Rev. Dr. Michael Clarke, the Principal of Codrington College, Readings by the Baha'i, Muslim, Jewish, Christian, Buddhist and Muslim faiths, the latter read by Pandit Thakoor Prashad, the reading of Her Majesty's Commonwealth Day Message by the Governor-General of Barbados, His Excellency Sir Elliott Belgrave, GCMG, KA and the singing of anthem 'Come, See' by the choir of The Coleridge & Parry School.